About Us

 Mission

-The Rosenberg Center for Student Engagement and Inclusion offers opportunities for personal development and lifelong learning through participation in numerous events, activities, and organizations.
-The center also equips students to transition to college life, serve their community, and celebrate their academic journey. -
+The Rosenberg Center for Student Engagement and Inclusion creates a welcome environment for lifelong learning through active participation in events, activities, and student-led organizations.
+The center also equips students to transition to college life, serve their community, create inclusive spaces, and celebrate their academic journey. -

 Vision

-The Rosenberg Center for Student Engagement and Inclusion seeks to foster a vibrant community of students who are engaged with campus life.
+The Rosenberg Center for Student Engagement and Inclusion seeks to foster a just and equitable community of students who are engaged with campus life.

 -